This site uses affiliate links, meaning that if you make a purchase through our links, we may earn an affiliate commission.

 The Step Pyramid of Djoser

-The Step Pyramid of Djoser at Saqqara was constructed by Imhotep.
-It was the first pyramid ever built in Egypt.
 In addition, as my guide told me, the Step Pyramid of Djoser is the oldest surviving stone building in the world!
 It was built in the period from 2630 to 2611 BC.

 The Step Pyramid Funerary Complex

 The complex was surrounded by a wall.
 And, interestingly, as my guide told me, the wall had 13 false doors which were cut into the wall.
 In addition, there was a trench surrounding the wall.
-All of this was to protect, defer and discourage any invading intruders.
+All of this was to protect, defer, and discourage any invading intruders.

 Day trip from Cairo